Recommended Global Alternative Healthcare Conferences

 Narjess Lassoued, National Institute of Agronomic Research of Tunisia, Tunisia

 We are also obliged to various delegate experts, company representatives, the active cells and other eminent personalities who supported the conference by facilitating active discussion forums at Traditional Med Meet 2018.
 We sincerely thank the Organizing Committee Members, Editorial Board Members of International Journals, Participants, Attendees and Media Partners for their gracious presence and generous support, without which the conference would not have reached the pinnacle of success.
-With the unique feedback from the conference, we would like to announce the commencement of the 2nd World Congress on Traditional and Complementary Medicine during February 22-23, 2019 in Abu Dhabi, UAE.
+With the unique feedback from the conference, we would like to announce the commencement of the 2nd World Congress on Traditional and Complementary Medicine during June 20-21, 2019 in Dubai, UAE.

 Past Reports Gallery